 Ovarian cancer often progresses significantly before a patient is diagnosed.
 This is because the symptoms of ovarian cancer can be easily confused with less life-threatening digestive issues such as bloating, constipation, and gas.
 Roughly only 20 percent of ovarian cancers are detected before it spreads beyond the ovaries.
 Unfortunately, to date, no screening tests have been demonstrated to improve early detection and outcomes of people with ovarian cancer.

 While significant advances have been made in surgical and chemo-based treatments for ovarian cancer, the survival rates have only modestly improved.
 The poor survival in advanced ovarian cancer is due both to late diagnosis as well as to the lack of effective second-line therapy for patients who relapse.
-Many women affected by advanced ovarian cancer respond to chemotherapy, but effects are not typically long-lasting.
+Many people affected by advanced ovarian cancer respond to chemotherapy, but effects are not typically long-lasting.
 The clinical course of ovarian cancer patients is marked by periods of remission and relapse of sequentially shortening duration until chemotherapy resistance develops.
 More than 80% of ovarian cancer patients experience recurrent disease, and more than 50% of these patients die from the disease in less than five years post-diagnosis.

 There is an urgent need for new treatments for advanced stage, recurring ovarian cancer.